-One consequence of using transparent proxy with both Pound and HAProxy is that you can no longer access the HAProxy virtual service directly.
+- One consequence of using transparent proxy with both Pound and HAProxy is that you can no longer access the HAProxy virtual service directly.
 With transparency turned on HAProxy will only accept traffic from Pound.
 The way around this is to create two HAProxy virtual services.
 One will listen on port 80, and be your standard HTTP service.
-The other will listen on a different port; 81 for example - and will be the destination for traffic from Pound.
+The other will listen on a different port; 81 for example and will be the destination for traffic from Pound. - For more details on SSL & Pound configuration steps, please refer to page 91 - For more details on using Tproxy, refer to page 97.